CatMe0w/uuidminer/README.md

 中文版请见[这里](https://github.com/CatMe0w/uuidminer/blob/master/README_zh.md)。

-uuidminer is a high-performance CUDA-based search tool designed to find offline-mode Minecraft player names that correspond to UUIDs with specific prefixes.
+A high-performance CUDA/OpenCL/Metal search tool designed to find offline-mode Minecraft player names that correspond to UUIDs with specific prefixes.

-In offline mode, a player's UUID is determined by the MD5 hash of the string `OfflinePlayer:[playername]`, with the version and variant bits set according to UUID v3 rules.
+In offline mode, a player's UUID is determined by the MD5 hash of the string `OfflinePlayer:playername`, with the version and variant bits set according to UUID v3 rules.
 Since the player name space can be viewed as an enumerable search space, this project performs a parallel search on player names to filter out results where the UUID high bits match a specific pattern.

 ## Motivation & Evolution